 The Bahamian dollar is the official currency of the country and is pegged to the US dollar at a rate of 1:1, however US dollars are also accepted throughout the islands.
 Hospitals and doctors will normally request cash payment up front before treating a patient unless you hold recognized health insurance.
 The cost of procedures in the Bahamas can be 30-40% less than in the US, with surgery on a broken ankle charging around B$D 1,300.

 If you are pregnant, the cost of maternity care and delivery in the Bahamas can also be costly.
 A normal delivery can start with a deposit cost of B$D 1,450, a caesarean section B$D 5,100 and the deposit for the theatre, anesthetic and maternity package can be B$D 5,100.
 Bear in mind that these charges are deposits and also exclude things such as daily stay charges, lab tests and scans, doctor's fees, or use of NICU.
 Maternity insurance should therefore be a key consideration if you plan on seeking maternity treatment and/or delivering your baby in the Bahamas.

 Cost of health insurance in the Bahamas

 The cost of insurance plans in the Bahamas comes in a wide range that depends on your need and level of desired cover.
-Basic inpatient only plans can cost as little as USD 54 per month, while the most comprehensive plan with high limits and benefits can be as high as USD 1,092 monthly.
-Additional cover for outpatient, maternity, and dental is available, and will vary in cost; dependent on the plan.
+Basic inpatient only plans can cost as little as USD 54 per month, while the most comprehensive Bahamas health insurance plan with high limits and benefits can be as high as USD 1,092 monthly.
+Additional cover for outpatient, maternity, and dental is available, and will vary in cost depending on the plan.